 SYSOP GUIDELINES and RMS Station Authorization

 The strength, reliability and reputation of the Winlink system is based upon the quality of service provided by knowledgeable and attentive volunteers.
 We maintain a high standard in order to provide good user experiences and meet normal user expectations.
-Within the bounds of local licensing regulations, we authorize RMS gateway operation to sysops who agree to the following guidelines:
+Within the bounds of the licensing regulations, we authorize RMS gateway operation to sysops who agree to the following guidelines:

 - to reasonably maintain their stations both online and on-the-air 24x7x365

 - to provide dedicated gateway equipment, preferably with emergency power